Intersil

 Intersil is an American semiconductor company headquartered in Milpitas, California.
 It was formed in 1967 by Jean Hoerni, one of the original traitorous eight.
 The company initially worked primarily on analog electronics, but later moved into CMOS designs and produced some of the earliest electronic watches.
-They leveraged th produced a series of CMOS devices, including the Intersil 6100, a single-chip implementation of the PDP-8 computer.
+They produced a series of CMOS devices, including the Intersil 6100, a single-chip implementation of the PDP-8 computer.

 Intersil was purchased by Harris Corporation in 1988, one of Intersil's major second source providers.
 The Intersil brand was later abandoned and became Harris Semiconductor.
 In August 1999, Harris sold off its semiconductor division to a newly-formed Intersil Corp.
 This was purchased by Renesas in February 2017.
-Today, they concentrate on power management IC, with specialized capability in power management and precision analog technology for applications in industrial, infrastructure, mobile, automotive and aerospace.
+Today, it concentrates on power management IC, with specialized capability in power management and precision analog technology for applications in industrial, infrastructure, mobile, automotive and aerospace.

 Company history

 The original Intersil, Inc. was founded in 1967 by the Swiss physicist Jean Hoerni to develop analog circuits based on bipolar and field effect transistors, including operational amplifiers.
 This led to work on many small integrated circuit designs, including an analog comparator for NASA, and later a shutter-speed calculator for Canon Inc. This led to considerable work with and for Analog Devices (AD), and eventually AD put one engineer in Intersil's offices as a liaison.

 Hoerni arranged a deal with Omega SA to develop a custom digital watch ICs.
 To meet the power requirements of a battery-powered device, the company had to use CMOS technology, and were a pioneer in this field.
 This was carried out by a new division, Eurosil, partially funded by SSIH, a Swiss watchmaking industry group.
 Later, Intersil had a development contract with the Japanese company Daini Seikosha and became supplier of watch ICs for Seiko.

 When microprocessors emerged in the 1970s, Intersil participated with its 12-bit IM6100, which was the first microprocessor produced in CMOS technology.
 It emulated the PDP-8 instruction set.
 Intersil was also the manufacturer of the RCA (CDP)1802 microprocessor (also known as RCA COSMAC), a CPU traditionally used in space applications.

-In 1988, Intersil was taken over by Harris Semiconductor,< which had offered the IM6100 as second source.
-Harris combined these activities with the semiconductor divisions of Radiation Incorporated, General Electric and RCA they had taken over before.
+In 1988, Intersil was taken over by Harris Semiconductor, which had offered the IM6100 as second source.
+Harris combined these activities with the semiconductor divisions of Radiation Incorporated, General Electric and RCA it had taken over before.
 In 1999 Harris spun off its entire semiconductor division and Intersil Corporation was created with the largest IPO in American semiconductor industry history.
 The second Intersil Corporation is a different company from the original Intersil, Inc.